jtescher/jtescher.github.io/_drafts/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstlk-and-postgresql.md

 you will not have the flexibility you desire.

-There are many services that provide the ability to get a Rails app up and running quickly while still keeping full control of your infrastructure, and one reasonable option is Amazon's [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
+There are many services that provide the ability to get a Rails app up and running quickly while still keeping full control of your infrastructure and one reasonable option is Amazon's [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
 The service is aptly described by Amazon as follows:

 > AWS Elastic Beanstalk makes it even easier for developers to quickly deploy and manage applications in the AWS cloud.